About Clarksburg

 Economy & Demographics

 Clarksburg's local economy thrives on a mix of small businesses, healthcare providers, and educational institutions.
 Notable employers in the city include the United Hospital Center and the local school district.
-The Harrison County Chamber of Commerce plays a vital role in supporting the business community and promoting economic development in the Clarksburg area.
-Additionally, the city's strategic location along the West Fork River and its well-developed transportation infrastructure have made it an attractive hub for a range of industries and commercial activities.
+The Harrison County Chamber of Commerce is important in supporting the business community and promoting economic development in the Clarksburg area.
+The city's strategic location along the West Fork River and its well-developed transportation infrastructure have made it an attractive hub for a range of industries and commercial activities.

 Elections & Voter Records